Teaching and Engagement

 -

 Careers in Aging Week is a national initiative led by the Gerontological Society of America.
-Careers in Aging Week at Rutgers annually consists of weeklong events that connect colleagues from multiple Schools and Departments to encourage students to pursue careers in aging.
+It typically takes place in the spring semester.
+Careers in Aging Week at Rutgers involves events that connect people from multiple Schools and Departments to encourage students and professionals to pursue work in aging.

 -